YourRoots by Genomelink

 Biography

-• The story of Hannah Potter began in 1633 in New Haven, New Haven, Connecticut, USA.
+• Hannah Potter was born in 1633 in New Haven, New Haven, Connecticut, USA, the child of John William Potter And Elizabeth Rose Wood.

 • Hannah Potter passed away in 1723 in New Haven, New Haven, Connecticut, USA.